-- A. The advisory agency modify the requirements of may Sections 21.24.010, 21.24.020, 21.24.190 and 21.24.290 where finds it that topographic conditions, title limitations, or the pattern of ownership or the state of development of parcels in the immediate vicinity of a division of land make the strict application of the provisions of these sections impossible or impractical and that the public health, safety and general welfare will not be adversely affected thereby. - B. This Section shall not apply to access or frontage requirements in a VHFHSZ, unless explicitly authorized by the Board of Supervisors.
+Α. The advisory agency may modify the requirements of Sections 21.24.010, 21.24.020, 21.24.190 and 21.24.290 where finds that it topographic conditions, title limitations, or the pattern of ownership or the state of development of parcels in the immediate vicinity of a division of land make the strict application of the provisions of these sections impossible or impractical and that the public health, safety and general welfare will not be adversely affected thereby.

+B. This Section shall not apply to access or frontage requirements in a VHFHSZ, unless explicitly authorized by the Board of Supervisors.

-Section 21.24.090 - Right-of-way and roadway width requirements-cross-section diagrams
+Section 21.24.090 - Right-of-way and roadway width requirements-crosssection diagrams